jouni/j-elements/docs/pages/component/field.md

 - I don't want to apply ARIA attributes manually
 - I usually don't want to worry about the naming of the fields

-## Field labels, descriptions, and validation messages
+## Label and description
 Wrap any native input element and a label with `<j-field>`, and accessibility is handled for you automatically without the need to manually use `id`, `for`, `aria-labelledby`, or `aria-describedby` attributes.

-## Label and description
 <render-example></render-example>
 ```html
 <j-field>